javelit/docs/content/develop/concepts/configuration/_index.md

 <h5>HTTPS support</h5>

-Understand how to configure SSL and TLS for your Streamlit app.
+Understand how to configure SSL and TLS for your Jeamlit app.

 </RefCard>